bitquery/streaming-data-platform-docs/docs/streams/kafka-streaming-concepts.md

 - transactions - events, calls, transactions
 - transfers - token and coin transfers events
 - raw - blocks or transactions directly from node
+- instruction_balance_updates - instruction-level information on balance updates for accounts and token supply updates ( for solana )

 Contact our support team for the topics that you can connect to for your specific needs.